Supercharge Your Development Workflow: Mastering Claude Code Slash Commands

 Writing Clear and Actionable Instructions

+The effectiveness of your slash commands depends heavily on the clarity and specificity of your instructions.
 Use active voice and specific action verbs.
 Instead of "consider adding tests," write "add comprehensive unit tests covering all public methods and edge cases."
-This specificity ensures consistent results across different team members and contexts.

 Structure your commands with clear sections and bullet points.
 This formatting makes commands easier to read and helps Claude Code understand the hierarchical relationship between different requirements.